LLNL/sundials/doc/sundials_developers/source/style_guide/Documentation.rst

 Documentation Style
 *******************

-Style guide for RestructuredText with Sphinx.
+Style guide for reStructuredText with Sphinx.
 For the most part, we attempt to follow the Python developer's guide commentary on documentation (where relevant): https://devguide.python.org/documenting/#style-guide.